hypered/curiosity/content/documentation/why.md

-Furthermore, because the design exists in Figma, in a reference implementation (using [Pugs](https://pugjs.org/), making it very straightforward to create new screens) and, over time, in the various technolgies used in the different applications (e.g.  [Razor templates](https://github.com/smartcoop/design-cs)), this means that a lot of different profiles are autonomous to create new screens.
+Furthermore, because the design exists in Figma, in a reference implementation (using [Pugs](https://pugjs.org/), making it very straightforward to create new screens) and, over time, in the various technologies used in the different applications (e.g.  [Razor templates](https://github.com/smartcoop/design-cs)), this means that a lot of different profiles are autonomous to create new screens.
 For instance, a backend developer can quickly generate the same HTML